xmuyulab/DreamDIA/README.md

 xgboost
 ```

-If .raw files are going to be fed directly to DreamDIA-XMBD in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.
+If .raw files are going to be fed directly to DreamDIA<sup>XMBD</sup> in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.

 We recommend to use [Anaconda](https://www.anaconda.com/products/individual#Downloads) to build the environment and install the required libraries as follows.